Latin Language

 v v

-Where s is between two vowels it is pronounced as z.
+Where s is between two vowels, it may be pronounced as z.

 Abbreviations